fourMs/MGT-python/musicalgestures/documentation/_audio.md

 #### Arguments

-- `filename` *str, optional* - Path to the audio/video file to be processed.
+- `filename` _str, optional_ - Path to the audio/video file to be processed.
 Defaults to None.
-- `window_size` *int, optional* - The size of the FFT frame.
+- `window_size` _int, optional_ - The size of the FFT frame.
 Defaults to 4096.
-- `overlap` *int, optional* - The window overlap.
+- `overlap` _int, optional_ - The window overlap.
 The hop size is window_size / overlap.
 Example: window_size=1024, overlap=4 -> hop=256.
 Defaults to 8.
-- `mel_filters` *int, optional* - The number of filters to use for filtering the frequency domain.
+- `mel_filters` _int, optional_ - The number of filters to use for filtering the frequency domain.
 Affects the vertical resolution (sharpness) of the spectrogram.
 NB: Too high values with relatively small window sizes can result in artifacts (typically black lines) in the resulting image.
-Defaults to 512. power (int or float, optional): The steepness of the curve for the color mapping.
+Defaults to 512.
+- `power` _float, optional_ - The steepness of the curve for the color mapping.
 Defaults to 2.
-- `dpi` *int, optional* - Image quality of the rendered figure in DPI.
+- `dpi` _int, optional_ - Image quality of the rendered figure in DPI.
 Defaults to 300.
-- `autoshow` *bool, optional* - Whether to show the resulting figure automatically.
+- `autoshow` _bool, optional_ - Whether to show the resulting figure automatically.
 Defaults to True.

-Outputs:
-    `filename`_tempogram.png
+#### Outputs

+- `filename`\_tempogram.png

 #### Returns